Mental Health Marketing Strategies: 7 Steps to Marketing Your Counselling Practice

 Healthcare marketing in general is quite the niche, but when it’s broken down even further into specific areas such as mental health marketing, it can be even tougher to really know how to target your audience, keep them engaged and ultimately market your service.

-Getting started: Developing mental health marketing strategies with The Brains
+Getting started: Developing mental health marketing strategies

-Understanding your prospects
+Step two: Understanding your prospects

-Targeting the right people at the right time
+Step four: Targeting the right people at the right time

 Once you’ve understood who you’re looking to target and how you will entice them with your content, it’s time to start looking at how to create these persona groups and where to target them with your online advertising.

-Choosing how to market your mental health services
+Step six: Choosing how to market your mental health services

 Email marketing: If your strategy involves collecting patient data, an email marketing campaign is more than worthwhile.
 Collecting information from form submissions or newsletter sign-ups is only the first step – nurturing these leads with engaging follow-up emails can be a fantastic strategy in the healthcare sector and beyond!